tpo/vip-manager/README.md

 Manages a virtual IP based on state kept in etcd or Consul.
 Monitors state in etcd

+This is a fork of cybertec's vip-manager.
+It has these additional features:

+* supports multiple etcd endpoints
+* supports TLS/certificate authentication with etcd and TLS/encrypted etcd communitcation

 ## building
 1. To make sure that internal includes (the vipconfig and the checker package) are satisfied, place the base directory of this project properly into your `$GOPATH`.
     The resulting location should be `$GOPATH/src/github.com/tpo/vip-manager/`.
 The easiest way to do this is: